 Serial is about Adnan Syed, who was convicted of murdering his ex-girlfriend, Hae Min Lee, when he was in high school.
 He has been in jail for the 15 years since.
 The shaky evidence against him came largely from the testimony of some dude named Jay that Adnan occasionally smoked weed with.
-The podcast consists of reporter Sara Koenig (pronounced “Kay-nig”, somewhat annoyingly) laying out all the evidence, offering her personal opinions, and meandering back and forth between “he’s definitely innocent!” and “wait… maybe he did it” — all with some “alternative bedroom bummer pop” playing in the background.
+The podcast consists of reporter Sara Koenig (pronounced “Kay-nig”) laying out all the evidence, offering her personal opinions, and meandering back and forth between “he’s definitely innocent!” and “wait… maybe he did it” — all with some “alternative bedroom bummer pop” playing in the background.
 The crazy part is that it was being produced week to week, which meant that new information was actually surfacing between episodes.
 Even so, you could feel Koenig reaching a little for content in the final weeks.
 The end seemed premature, especially given that the case is actually being sort of re-opened (more or less due to the podcast).
 But the maddening parts of Serial were exactly why people wanted to talk about it so much.
-There are pages upon pages of fan theories on Reddit (JAY’S SIDE GIRL JEN DEFINITELY DID IT) because the evidence was all so murky that basically any crazy conspiratorial case you could make around the office watercooler was about as probable as any made in court.
+There are pages upon pages of fan theories on Reddit (“JAY’S SIDE GIRL JEN DEFINITELY DID IT” seems to be the prevailing theory there) because the evidence was all so murky that basically any crazy conspiratorial case you could make around the office watercooler was about as probable as any made in court.
 There was even a podcast about the podcast, which I imagine must be the dream of everyone who sets out to make a podcast.
 Here’s hoping Season 2 can recapture the magic.

 Vance Joy – “Riptide”